Advantages to an On-Campus Program

 For example, while you might be in the Pacific time zone in the United States, your instructor might be on Greenwich Mean Time, eight hours ahead.
 With such a significant difference in time, it might be difficult for you to connect with your professor in real-time online.

-This isn’t to say that professors and students can work together well online and that professors can’t provide the assistance a student needs to make progress in class via video chat or similar technology.
+This isn’t to say that professors and students can’t work together well online and that professors can’t provide the assistance a student needs to make progress in class via video chat or similar technology.

 But at the same time, traditional face-to-face interaction can prove to be more beneficial when you’re struggling to grasp a particular concept.

-Campus-based degree programs also offer you the ability to schedule meetings to discuss projects, class performance, or grades.
 Having the ability to sit down with your professor and talk about how things are going in class can be an invaluable tool for getting the most out of your education.

 Availability of Facilities is Better on Campus

 Campus-based degree programs offer students a variety of facilities and resources that online students may not be able to access.
+These include:

 In fact, online students typically have to find their own facilities for extending their learning or go to their local library, which can be inconvenient.